alphajuliet/advent-2021/README.md

 For part 2, we need to run the points through all the folds, which is trivial, and then visualise the resulting array of points.
 We mess about with making a matrix and turning it into strings, so that we can see the resulting answer code.
 This one was quite fun.

+## Day 14

+This is an exercise is string generation by rules: the opposite of parsing.
+In part 1, we can expand the string by partitiong the string into overlapping pairs and inserting a new characater according to the rule set.

+In part 2, we hit the curse of exponential growth again, like on Day 6.
+What works for 10 iterations will easily blow your memory for 40.
+Like in Day 6, the clue is in the question: we need to calculate the difference in counts, which means we need to find a way of not holding the whole string at each step.
+We can do this by maintaining a map of counts of each pair, and counting the new generated pairs.
+At the end we need to extract the answer from the counts with a bit of data munging.
+It's a large number but it pops out pretty quickly.
+I ended up refactoring my part 1 solution for part 2 using the new approach, but it still gives the right answer for both.

 ## License

 Copyright © 2021 Andrew Joyner